Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model confronts the radio observations

 The basic picture for the radio emission advocated here is that one and the same AQN may generate the emissions in different frequency bands because the non-thermal electrons produced by the AQN and moving in upward direction can emit the radio waves at different altitudes with different plasma frequencies as long as non-thermal electron density is sufficiently high and satisfies the condition (\ref{n_s2}).
 As an illustration, we show the frequency of emission (\ref{eq:omega}) as a function of height on Fig.\ref{fig:frequency}.
 In this example, all the radio emissions must be correlated with in time over seconds, which is considerably shorter than the typical mass loss time scale which is about 10- 20 seconds, see Fig 5, 6 in \cite{Raza:2018gpb}.

-This generic picture also suggests that the emission with higher frequencies $\nu$ must be more intense due to a number of reasons.
-First, the upward moving non-thermal electrons are much more numerous at lower altitude (corresponding to higher $\nu$) in comparison with higher altitudes (corresponding to lower $\nu$) because $n_s/n_e$ ratio scales as $r^{-3/2}$, and it is much more likely that the non-thermal electrons will exhaust their energy before reaching high altitudes corresponding to lower $\nu$.
+This generic picture also suggests that the emission at higher frequencies $\nu$ must be more intense due to a number of reasons.
+First, the upward moving non-thermal electrons are much more numerous at lower altitude (corresponding to higher $\nu$) in comparison with higher altitudes (corresponding to lower $\nu$) because $n_s/n_e$ ratio scales as $r^{-3/2}$.
+When this scaling reaches a ratio below the required rate (\ref{n_s2}) the radio wave emission cannot occur as the density of the non-thermal electrons is not sufficient for the plasma instability to develop \cite{Thejappa-1991}.
+Furthermore, the effective mean free path determined by (\ref{lambda_eff}) essentially determines the highest altitudes where non-thermal electrons may reach, see Fig.\ref{fig:survival}.
+After this height the non-thermal electrons will thermalize and cannot be the source of the radio waves.

 Secondly, according to (\ref{flux-radio}) the lower the altitude, the higher the annihilation rate.
 This is because the portion of the annihilated baryon charge $\Delta B/B$ drastically increases when altitude decreases, see Fig. \ref{fig:ann_h}.
 When the frequency of the radio emission becomes too high, the radiation becomes a subject of absorption too strong to be detectable above the quiet Sun background.
 Such suppression with higher frequency radiation has indeed been observed for frequencies $\nu\gtrsim 240~ {\rm MHz}$, see \cite{oberoi_2017}.

 The same line of arguments may also explain the observed huge difference between the number of observed events (4748) at smallest frequency band (98 MHz) in comparison to the rate at larger frequency bands where the recorded number of events is almost one order of magnitude higher \cite{Mondal-2020}.
-Indeed, the non-thermal electrons must pass a region with higher $\nu$ before they can reach the region of relatively low $\nu$.
-Some portion of these non-thermal electrons will transfer their energy to the radio emission in higher frequency bands before reaching the region with low $\nu$.
 These arguments suggest that counting rate at even lower frequencies (such 80 and 89 MHz bands recorded by MWA) should be even lower than 4748 events recorded at 98 MHz \cite{Mondal-2020}.